openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

    learners can begin assessing their peers' responses.

 #.
 Next to **Due Date** and **Due Time**, enter the date and time by which all
-   peer assessments must be complete.
+   peer assessments must be completed.

   .. note::